devil504/alpineInstaller/README.md

 # alpineInstaller
-Using this tool you can install Alpine OS in termux.
-And also you can use it in GUI mode.
+<h3>Using this tool you can install Alpine OS in termux.
+And also you can use it in GUI mode.</h3>

 <code> pkg install git </code>